zopefoundation/Products.PluggableAuthService/README.rst

 ====================================

-This product defines a fully-pluggable user folder, intended for use in all Zope2 sites.
+This product defines a fully-pluggable user folder, intended for use in all Zope sites.

 Installation
 ------------